dmbarbour/wikilon/docs/AwelonLang.md

 * external binary data may be referenced via `%secureHash`
 * code and structured data is referenced via `$secureHash`
-* secure hash resources also used for dictionary patches

 Awelon uses the 280-bit [BLAKE2b](https://blake2.net/) algorithm, encoding the hash with 56 characters in a [base32](https://en.wikipedia.org/wiki/Base32) alphabet specialized to avoid conflicts with numbers or human meaningful words.
-Some example hashes, iteratively from the word `test`:
+Some example hashes, chained from the word `test`:

         HSjFNGRnqHpFFbPhlThmqCbqkmDSHCBlJNnmDPnDtnCpKHqtNgqhRMJG
         BRqMkFknGGncjKTdrTGMjFFHlGlFmmGGNmcFGPSmGbstsLtpdJnhLNKS